27 Comments

 Abigail's avatar

-Yes!
-I love how the power of tradition and stewardship came through without having to trace the themes directly.
+Thank you!
+I love how the power of tradition and stewardship came through to you without having to announce the themes directly.
 Thank you for this shared space to enjoy beauty and community together.
 So grateful for your voice and leadership, Kassi.

 Kassi Wilson's avatar